Overview of Damages and Accounting Basics

-- Lack of trading history – the claimant may have no history of trading.
-Many claims arise very early on in a project life cycle, for example, because one party terminated the contract while the factory was still being built and before it started trading.
-If the future cash flows can be estimated reasonably reliably, damages can be calculated on the basis of the net present value model, following which, the value of a project is equal to the cash flows expected over the project’s life, discounted by an appropriate discount rate.
+- Lack of trading history: The claimant may have no history of trading.
+Many claims arise very early on in the life cycle of a project, for example, because one party terminated the contract while a factory was still being built and before it started trading.
+If the future cash flows can be estimated reasonably reliably, damages can be calculated on the basis of the net present value model, following which the value of a project is equal to the cash flows expected over the project’s life, discounted by an appropriate discount rate.
 However, if the future profits cannot be estimated reliably, the only fair basis for damages may be the amount of costs the claimant has actually incurred.

-- How long should one claim for? – If the company has been driven out of business and has gone into liquidation, normal practice is for the claim to be based on the ‘valuation’ model discussed below.
-However, if the claim is based on the company using the damages recovered from the respondent to recapitalise its business and start trading again, key questions are how long that will take and what resources it will require for the company to ramp its business back up to its previous level of operations.
+- How long should one claim for?
+If the company has been driven out of business and has gone into liquidation, normal practice is for the claim to be based on the ‘valuation’ model discussed below.
+However, if the claim is based on the company using the damages recovered from the respondent to recapitalise its business and start trading again, key questions include how long that will take and what resources it will require for the company to restore its business to its previous level of operations.

-- Compensation for loss of an opportunity or return on investment – a claim may include an element of loss that is premised on the assumption that had the claimant not suffered damage, it would have invested monies in a particular project or opportunity, yielding a certain return.
-Generally speaking, compensating a claimant in this manner rewards a claimant with a return, which is a function of a commercial risk it was not exposed to.
+- Compensation for loss of an opportunity or return on investment: A claim may include an element of loss that is premised on the assumption that had the claimant not suffered damage, it would have invested monies in a particular project or opportunity, yielding a certain return.
+Generally, compensating a claimant in this manner rewards a claimant with a return, which is a function of a commercial risk to which it was not exposed.
 It can also result in claimants cherry-picking a high return investment out of a portfolio composed of both profitable and loss-making ventures, and assumes that such an opportunity was available to the claimant at the time.